RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 All of these examples (and many more) involve creating a .NET component that exposes base functionality that is then accessed by FoxPro.
 The wrapper simplifies the .NET libraries or interfaces and exposes only a relevant subset with much of the heavy processing handled in .NET and FoxPro only picking up the final results.

 ## Summary
-Phew - a lot covered in this article!

-.NET provides a great way to extend the functionality of FoxPro beyond FoxPro's base features.
-These days .NET provides the most common extensibility framework for Windows components from Microsoft, as well as many third party integration and tools.
-The main reason .NET is well suited to this is because it's relatively easy to integrate with from FoxPro through it's COM capabilities.
-With the features of wwDotnetBridge you can access most .NET features relatively easily from FoxPro.
+There are a million and one use cases that can be covered by the .NET integration in FoxPro.
+The thing is that once you get a whiff of what's possible - well the possibilities are endless.
+I think what you'll also find while it might be hard to get motivated to create your first component in .NET, once you've created one, creating the next one is very quick and easy because all the initial hookup - setting up the .NET project, setting up wwDotnetBridge is already in place.
+After that it's just a matter of adding more code to your .NET library that you already have and calling it from FoxPro.
+It quickly becomes viral.

+And the beauty of it is that you can move as fast or as slow as you like because at the end of the day .NET is an **extension technology** to your existing FoxPro application.
+Nothing needs to change in your main app you're just adding functionality incrementally.

+I've worked with a lot of customers who started slowly with .NET integration and very quickly realized many more opportunities for integration code as well as extending functionality of their own internal code into .NET.

 The goal of this paper has been to give you an introduction to integrating .NET into FoxPro with focus of creating custom .NET components that provide an interface layer for your FoxPro code to simplify interacting with .NET code from FoxPro.
-We've seen several ways that you can accomplish that:
+We've seen several ways that you can accomplish that.

-* Using plain COM Interop from FoxPro
-* Using wwDotnetBridge from FoxPro
-* Creating custom .NET Components and interact with those using wwDotnetBridge

-I hope this paper has given you a good idea of what's involved in doing that using both the new low impact SDK tooling that allow you compile .NET from the terminal without any special tooling, or by using a traditional IDE like Visual Studio or Rider to create your .NET components.
-We've seen how to build components in a FoxPro friendly way to help ease the COM interface that's used for communication between FoxPro and .NET.

-I know this type of integration has completely changed how I build many FoxPro application, with the ability to offload more and more functionality to .NET.
+I know this type of integration has completely changed how I build many FoxPro applications, with the ability to offload a good chunk of functionality to .NET.
 I hope this session and paper give you some inspiration to integrate some of your own components using .NET as well.

 Onwards and upwards.

 ## Resources
 * [.NET SDK Downloads (for development)](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)